microsoft/AzureArcSCVMMTSG/PostOperationTimeout.md

 **Explanation**

-During the Azure Arc resource bridge deployment (ARB) on a SCVMM managed datacenter, a VM is created.
-This VM is assigned an IP from the VM Network and IP ranges/ Ip Pool which was used prompted for during createconfig stage of onboarding script execution.
-This error mainly suggest that from the workstation machine, which is the same machine from where the onboarding script is executed the appliance VM IP is not reachable/pingabble.
-This IP should be reachable as we as during the process we do ftp so as to download one test file which is within the appliance VM.
+During the Azure Arc resource bridge deployment (ARB) on a SCVMM managed datacenter, a VM is created which serves as the ARB.
+This VM is assigned an IP from the VM Network and IP ranges/IP Pool which was input during onboarding script execution.
+This error mainly suggest that from the workstation machine from which the onboarding script is executed, the ARB VM IP is not reachable/pingable.
+This IP should be reachable as during the onboarding process we do FTP to download a test file within the ARB VM.

 This reachability error can be encountered because of multiple reasons.
 The debugging steps included here are -